The form of the ghdl command is

 Analyze automatically outdated files and elaborate a design.
 The primary unit denoted by the

 primary argument must already be known by the system, either because you have already analyzed it (even if you have modified it) or because you have imported it.
-A file may be outdated because it has been modified (e.g. you just have edited it), or because a design unit contained in the file depends on a unit which is outdated.
+A file may be outdated because it has been modified (e.g. you have just edited it), or because a design unit contained in the file depends on a unit which is outdated.
 This rule is of course recursive.

 - With option